FREQUENTLY ASKED QUESTIONS

 A commencement fair is a convenient way for students who live in the Washington, D.C., metropolitan area to prepare for commencement.
 There, they can confirm their measurements and order caps and gowns from our regalia vendor.

 Class rings and other commencement gear, such as diploma frames, announcements, and thank-you notes, can also be ordered.
-The UMUC Alumni Association will also be on hand to discuss joining the association for free and the benefits of membership.
+The UMUC Alumni Association will also be on hand to discuss joining the association and the benefits of your complimentary membership.

 All fairs will be held at the Academic Center at Largo.
 Here are the times and dates: